triton-inference-server/server/docs/model_configuration.rst

 Scheduling And Batching
 -----------------------

-The Triton Inference Server supports batch inferencing by allowing individual inference requests to specify a batch of inputs.
+Triton supports batch inferencing by allowing individual inference requests to specify a batch of inputs.
 The inferencing for a batch of inputs is performed at the same time which is especially important for GPUs since it can greatly increase inferencing throughput.
-In many use-cases the individual inference requests are not batched, therefore, they do not benefit from the throughput benefits of batching.
+In many use cases the individual inference requests are not batched, therefore, they do not benefit from the throughput benefits of batching.

 The inference server contains multiple scheduling and batching algorithms that support many different model types and use-cases.
 More